-Mission, Goals, and Outcomes for Foodservice Administration Option
+Mission, Goals, and Outcomes for Nutrition Management Option

 The Mission of the Nutrition Management Option is to:

 - Provide a broad educational background to develop competent and productive students that can apply their knowledge and decision-making skills for careers in nutrition management, while using resources in a sustainable manner.